-The Vandenberg Air Force Base is located in SLO CAL’s neighboring city, Lompoc.
-Established in 1941 as an army base, Vandenberg Air Force Base is now used as a space and missile testing base.
+The Vandenberg Space Force Base is located in SLO CAL’s neighboring city, Lompoc.
+Established in 1941 as an army base, Vandenberg Space Force Base is now used as a space and missile testing base.
 Since its first official launch in December 1958, Vandenberg has launched hundreds of missiles and space vehicles.

 Spread a blanket on the sand and watch as the rocket flies through the sky from these beaches.

 Avila Beach: Avila Beach is a quaint little beach town, located right off Highway 101, where you can enjoy the ocean as well as restaurants and shops.
 Always warm, this beach will be a sure bet for the sunniest day if there’s any doubt about the clouds.
 This is the perfect place to watch the launch and spend a day in the sun!